dmytrovoytko/stock-market-data-engineering/README.md

 6. You need to copy `example.env` to `.env` and edit setting according to your environment.
 Run `cp example.env .env` then edit `.env` file.
 7. If you want and can use BigQuery you need to save GCP credentials to the file `gcp-credentials.json` (recommended) and then set GOOGLE_APPLICATION_CREDENTIALS in `.env` file.
 Then edit GCP_PROJECT_NAME, BQ_DATASET, GCS_BUCKET (optional).
 You also need to set proper access for the service account to access BigQuery (see the next part of description).
 8. If you want to use Terraform, set `USE_TERRAFORM=true` in `.env` file.
-9. If you don't want to use BigQuery the default settings will activate alternative - DuckDb database (you can also create/use free!
-MotherDuck account to use cloud data warehouse).
+9. If you don't want to/can't use BigQuery, the default settings will activate alternative warehouse - DuckDb database (you can also create/use free!
+[MotherDuck](https://motherduck.com/) account to use cloud data warehouse).

 ### 🔐 Generate BigQuery credentials